-- Less control– Since the application runs on remote or third party environment, user has limited control and access over the functions.
+- Less control: Since the application runs on a remote or third-party environment, the user has limited control and access to the functions.

-- Internet connectivity issues– the setup is on Internet.
+- Internet connectivity issues: the setup is on the Internet.
 Network issues affect the availability and functioning

-- Security and privacy Issues– Cloud computing is an Internet computing and nothing on Internet is completing secure, so chances of data hacking are more.
+- Security and privacy Issues: Cloud computing is Internet computing and nothing on the Internet is completely secure, so chances of data hacking are more.

 - If the application contains new functionality, test it manually.